TylerSw1ft/Helpful-computer-wiki/How-to-Calculate-the-Odds-of-Physical-Attack-Data-Loss-for-a-ZFS-Array.md

-Note: this method should be generalizable to other array and filesystem types.
+Note: This method should be generalizable to other array and filesystem types.
 The general method is:

 1. Calculate the number of data loss drive destruction combinations for a given number of destroyed drives
 2. Calculate the number of non-data loss drive destruction combinations for a given number of destroyed drives